lvjun2017/command-mvc/README.md

     3. com.wangyanrui.demo

 ### 4. TIP
-    current jar dependency spring-context and spring-web (5.0.4) When the spring version is conflicting, you must manually exclude
+    Current framework dependency spring-context and spring-web (5.0.4) You must manually exclude spring when the spring version is conflicting